How to Compare Painting Estimates — What to Look For

 - Windows & hardware protection: Will fixtures be masked, removed, or protected?

-- Caulking, trim sealing & touch‐ups: Are these included?
+- Caulking, trim sealing & touch-ups: Included?

 2. Documentation & Line Items